DETAILED ACTION

 wherein the operations further comprise:

-selecting second media content items from the plurality of media content providers based on the second media content recommendation; and
+selecting second media content items from the plurality of media content providers based on the second media content recommendation (Par.
+0090);

-providing a second sequence of selectable information items that correspond to the second media content items for displaying in the user interface of the television application (Figs 9-11; 0087-0092).
+for each category, sending, by the server computer and to the smart television, a second sequence of selectable information items that correspond to the second media content items in a respective category for display in a respective cluster in the user interface of the television application (Figs 9-11; 0087-0092).

 15. King et al disclose a system comprising: